surifirstpin/biplus_documentation/DOCS/Downloading report.md

 **3.**  To Download the **Visualization Image** in BiPlus, First Select **Show Visualization** in drop down and click on **Download Image.**

- To download the most recent data information of the report Click on **Refresh** before downloading and to download the most recent data information by clearing the cache for specific dashboard or report, Click on **Hard Refresh** before downloading.
+ To download the most recent data information of the report Click on **Refresh** in gear drop down before downloading and to download the most recent data information by clearing the cache for specific dashboard or report, Click on **Hard Refresh** in gear drop down before downloading.

 > **Note :** Depending on your requirement you can download the data by applying refresh or hard refresh.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjQwODE5MDQ2LC0xOTg4MzczMzIxLC0xOD
+eyJoaXN0b3J5IjpbLTU0OTgwMjc3MiwtMTk4ODM3MzMyMSwtMT
-U2MTIyODg2LC05ODg1Mjg2OTksODg3Mjk5ODksNjUzMDQ0NTUz
+g1NjEyMjg4NiwtOTg4NTI4Njk5LDg4NzI5OTg5LDY1MzA0NDU1
-XX0=
+M119
 -->